New to Hockey? Beginner Programs

 I'M NEW TO HOCKEY, WHERE DO I START?

-If your child has never skated before, or is making the transition from figure skates to hockey skates, we recommend starting in our Learn to Skate (LTS) program.
-If your child is comfortable on hockey skates, but has never played hockey, we recommend starting in the Developmental Program (DP).
+If your child has never skated before or is making the transition from figure skates to hockey skates, we recommend starting in our Learn to Skate (LTS) program which we offer twice a year with 3 1-hour sessions over 3 days.

-Avon Hockey is a member of USA Hockey and the Connecticut Hockey Conference (CHC) which consists of 38 youth hockey organizations throughout Connecticut.
+Avon Hockey is a member of USA Hockey and the Connecticut Hockey Conference (CHC) which consists of youth hockey organizations throughout Connecticut.

 These organizations oversee and support the development of grassroots hockey programs.
 USA Hockey's cutting-edge American Development Model, which was launched in January 2009, provides associations nationwide with a blueprint for age-appropriate athlete development.
 Always a leader in safety, USA Hockey furthered the enhancement of those efforts by advancing the USA Hockey SafeSport Program in June 2012.